rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 #### Data and object definition

-To implement an example sync between two tables, we will  need a `DBSource` pointing to our source table.
+To implement an example sync between two tables, we will  need a `DbSource` pointing to our source table.
  In our case we just pass a table name for the source table, but you could also define a sql query (e.g. which gives you only the delta records).